kathuman/Vensim-Experiments/README.md

 # Vensim-Experiments

-This repository relates to the development of models for Public Health
+This repository relates to the development of models related to Public Health or the application of its principles.

+**1.- Epidemiological approach to high-level Cyber-Resilience**

+**2.- Ventilation_vs_Infectivity**
-1.- Influence of Ventilation on Indoors Viral Infectivity
+Influence of Ventilation on Indoors Viral Infectivity

 This System Dynamcis model is based on a SIR Model, integrating the influence of Ventilation into the mechanics that lead to an infection.